 Below is a list of descriptions for sessions and is also available here to download.
 You can view a timetable in multiple time zones here.
 We would suggest saving a copy of the timetable and deleting the columns that are not your time zone.
-We will post full programs here by Time Zone as they become available:
+Here are PDFs of the program with the timetable

-- Full Program in East Africa Time Zone (opens in new tab)
+- Program and Timetable in Africa and Europe Time Zones (opens in new tab)

-- Full Program in Australia Eastern Time Zone (opens in new tab)
+- Program and Timetable in Oceania Time Zones (opens in new tab)

 You do not need to attend all 48 hours of the conference.
 Sessions will primarily take place over Zoom.
 If you are registered, you will receive information before the conference that contains a link to enter the conference.
 If you are in need of disability supports to attend the conference and have accessibility questions, contact Allison at email@example.com.
 Most sessions will be recorded and materials available shortly after the conference with captioning to assist with language translation.